 4. Engage fans with the intention of building relationships

-This means taking the time dedicated to engage with fans and making yourself accessible.
+This means setting time aside to engage with fans and making yourself accessible.
 As an artist, your fans may want to connect with you on a deeper level because of your talent or how your music impacts their lives.
 By acknowledging and engaging with them, it helps to humanize you and plants the seed of them potentially becoming a super fan.

 Dedicate some time out before or after a show to talk to fans that want to meet you.
 Take photos and sign CDs if they ask.
 Respond to people’s comments or questions online.
 These small actions are a huge step in building a deeper fan relationship.
 I like to think of it as branding, providing long term value for fans even if it does not give you an immediate monetary return.